 The immediate Past-President shall in the absence or incapacity of the President-Elect, perform the duties and exercise the powers vested in that office.

-The Immediate Past President shall in the absence or incapacity of the President perform the duties and exercises the powers of the President.
+The Immediate Past President shall in the absence of or incapacity of the President perform the duties and exercises the powers of the President.

 Secretary: